gravitational/careers/challenges/systems/challenge-2.md

   not try to achieve full test coverage.
 This will take too long.
 Take two key components, e.g. authentication/authorization layer and networking and implement one or two test cases that demonstrate your approach to testing.
-* Make sure builds are reproducible.
-Pick any vendoring/packaging system that will allow us to get consistent build results.
+* Use Go modules for consistent and reproducible build results.
 * Ensure error handling and error reporting is consistent.
 The system should report clear errors and not crash under non-critical conditions.
 * Avoid concurrency and networking errors.
 Most of the issues we've seen in